corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/notary/installing-the-notary-service.md

 ## Configuration Obfuscation

-Corda: Enterprise Edition  comes with a tool for obfuscating secret values in configuration files, which is strongly recommended for production deployments.
+Corda Enterprise comes with a tool for obfuscating secret values in configuration files, which is strongly recommended for production deployments.
 For a notary worker node, the database IP addresses, database user credentials, `keyStore` and `trustStore` password fields in the configuration file should be obfuscated.
 Usage instructions can be found on the [Configuration Obfuscator](../tools-config-obfuscator.md) page.